docsbydesign/piClinic_API_sample/README.md

 This script makes an API call similar to the `Get an ICD code by description search` request in the Postman collection.

 Try changing the search text to look up some other ICD-10 codes.

+## Where to next?

+Now that you know how to access the piClinic API, you can access its features from your application to help make it easier for your customers correctly code their medical diagnoses.